1,000+ Opportunities

 Brief Project Budget (maximum 1 page) Course syllabus: ( Optional, if not relevant to proposal ) Provide the course syllabus and/or a detailed explanation of how the AI educational funding will change the course, impact students, or broaden Penn as the leader in AI/ML education.
 Curriculum Vitae (CV) (maximum 2 pages)

-Based on current listing details, eligibility includes: Faculty members eligible to serve as Principal Investigator for research projects, or applicants for educational programs/courses who can detail how AI will enhance the course and impact students.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Faculty members eligible to serve as Principal Investigator for research projects, or applicants for educational programs/courses who can detail how AI will enhance the course and impact students.
+Confirm the full requirements in the official notice before applying.

-Discovering the Future of AI Grant Program is sponsored by University of Pennsylvania, Office of the Vice Provost for Research and Penn AI Council.
-This program provides faculty with resources to pursue paradigm-shifting research and education in AI and its applications, fostering synergies between AI advances and novel applications across disciplines.
-It aims to unlock new frontiers of discovery, with a key goal of fostering genuine collaboration between AI experts and domain experts.
+Discovering the Future of AI grants program is sponsored by Penn AI (University of Pennsylvania).
+Provides faculty with resources to pursue paradigm-shifting research and education in AI and its applications, fostering synergies between AI advances and novel applications across disciplines.
+Encourages proposals led jointly by two Co-Principal Investigators (Co-PIs) from different schools: one core AI/ML faculty, and one faculty expert in the relevant application domain.

 Discovering the Future of AI Awards is a grant from Penn AI at the University of Pennsylvania that provides faculty with critical resources to pursue paradigm-shifting research and education in artificial intelligence and its applications.
 Awards of up to $450,000 plus $852,000 in computing resources are available for one-year projects with potential for additional funding in subsequent years.
 Eligible applicants are University of Pennsylvania faculty and students.
 Proposals led jointly by Co-Principal Investigators from different schools are strongly encouraged, pairing core AI/ML faculty with domain experts.
 Priority areas include AI Foundations, AI and Business, and AI and Education.